Language: EN

 mySound.MakeSound(); // Output: The cat meows.

-Using interfaces simplifies the handling of different types of objects in a standardized and extensible manner.
+Using interfaces makes it easier to handle different types of objects in a standardized and extensible manner.
 We can introduce new classes that implement ISound without altering the code that uses this interface, allowing for great flexibility.